 Not at all!
-We welcome anyone who wants to join us, both in person and online, at any of our services, learning sessions, and community actions.
+We welcome anyone who wants to join us, both in person and online, at any of our services, learning sessions, and community events.
+Email Jeannelle D’Isa if you have questions about membership.
+To learn more about what we offer at Micah sign up for our email list.

 Currently, in response to COVID-19, the Temple Micah building is closed.
 To join our virtual services and events, email us.

 Show up!
 Come to Shabbat services.
 Attend a panel discussion.
 Join the book group or Hebrew Poetry.
 There are many doorways in.
-Check out our community groups and find new folks to meet and befriend.
+Check out our community groups and find new folks to meet!

 No Hebrew?
 No problem.
 Many Micah members neither read nor speak Hebrew.
 While we enjoy Hebrew in our services, we also enjoy music and spirit, and you don’t need Hebrew to get swept up in both.
 Come join us!